 Call of Duty World League

 Unlike last season, this season the action is all 5v5 team modes, including Hardpoint, Search & Destroy, and Control game types.
-The finals are scheduled for some time in August of this year.
-Before you get excited, no, the recently added battle royale mode will not be played in the league.
+The finals took place in Los Angeles in August, with more than $2 million in prizes.
+Before you get excited, no, the recently added battle royale mode is not played in the league.

 Rocket League Championship Series